Modern Slavery Statement

 In addition to the above, the KION Group has undertaken to comply with the United Nations Universal Declaration of Human Rights, European Convention for the Protection of Human Rights and Fundamental Freedoms, and the fundamental labour conventions of the International Labour Organisation (ILO) (also documented in the ILO Declaration on Fundamental Principles and Rights at Work).

 KION expects that its direct suppliers comply with the principles enshrined in the KGCC and ensure their partners and own supply chain do the same.
-As part of the supplier approval process, prospective suppliers are provided with copies of the KGCC and KION Group Principles of Supplier Conduct, and required to complete a Supply Chain Questionnaire, in which they are requested to acknowledge and confirm they will comply with the KGCC and KION Group Principles of Supplier Conduct ("Supplier Principles").
+As part of the supplier approval process, prospective suppliers are provided with copies of the KGCC and KION Group Principles of Supplier Conduct, and required to complete an online Supply Chain Questionnaire (SCQ), in which they are requested to acknowledge and confirm they will comply with the KGCC and KION Group Principles of Supplier Conduct (“Supplier Principles”).
 This confirmation is required for their approval as a new supplier or to be retained as an active supplier when arrangements are reviewed or renewed.

 Effectiveness of Actions